TMarwah/battle-monsters/README.md

 <img width="355" alt="Screen  3 5" src="https://github.com/cs100/final-project-wkim107-tmarw001-szhan240-atill006/assets/115139825/20044b09-2d0d-4869-90b3-97933c918133">

-As Monsters are selected they move from the draft board to the player's stable
+As Monsters are selected they move from the draft board to the player's bench